GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [ZiMo 22 Workshop Series: How to Press Kit](https://www.youtube.com/watch?v=etsGBIHKQ7o&t=8s&ab_channel=PlusOneExp) by Plus One Exp goes over how and why designers should create a press kit to help them with their marketing.
 Linked in the bio is a fantastic template that Tony uses in the workshop to support the creation of your very own press kit.
 - [A Crash Course On Marketing Your Indie RPG](https://www.failuretolerated.com/a-crash-course-on-marketing-your-indie-rpg) by Sean McCoy (the cofoudner of Tuesday Knight Game and designer of the phenomenal Mothership RPG).
 - [Marketing Yourself: Learn From Me As I Run Myself Like a Content Marketing Gig](https://peachpantspress.com/marketing-yourself-learn-from-me-as-i-run-myself-like-a-content-marketing-gig/)by Ash Kreider (designer and writer of The Watch).
-- [A TTRPG Creator’s Guide To Logo Design](https://ghostlorestudios.com/a-ttrpg-creators-guide-to-logo-design/) by Ghost Lore.
-An important part of marketing is creating a logo for your TTRPG brand, and Ghost Lore takes you through the process from start to finish.
 - [Gem Room Games](https://gemroomgames.itch.io/) has provided the press kits they created for The Weaver's Observatory & DUKK BORG.
 - [Mockups-Design](https://mockups-design.com/) is a resource for creating free mockups.